uncle-barchen/ruqmoi/ruqmoi.md

   + poem: "Hazel for the wise man's cake; bounty, all that he can take."
   + keywords: protect, nurture, nourish, sustain, cultivate, preserve
 + The Wanderer's Oracle: Thunder ‖ Mountain
+  + poem: "Here, high and mighty are hidden. / Though we work for wonders, that wish / diligence demands, undoubting."
   + situation: The Wanderer hears thunder as the clouds descend on the the mountain ahead, hiding its peak from view.
   + admonition: Stop for a bit.
 Can you make the time productive as you wait for conditions to clear?